Too Low for Zero: Releases

 The original LP issue of the album featured a die-cut cover with a special inner sleeve.
 The four shapes shown on the cover were cut out, with the colours (shown as ink smears on the inner sleeve) showing through the holes.
 The 2010 Japanese SHM CD release of the album is the only CD version to replicate the packaging of the original LP with the die-cut design.

 All B-sides released on US singles from this time originate from his 1978 album A Single Man and the 21 at 33 sessions from 1980.
 They were also previously released on European singles.
 In the US, Too Low for Zero was certified gold in January 1984 and platinum in October 1995 by the RIAA.

 Critical reception

 Reviewing the album in Rolling Stone, Don Shewey commented, "Elton John and Bernie Taupin have written some great hit singles, but since the early Elton John LP, they have never produced an album of consistently first-rate material.
 And although Too Low for Zero is a big step up from losers like Blue Moves and A Single Man, it doesn't hang together, either."
 He praised the catchy energy of "I'm Still Standing", "Kiss the Bride", "Crystal", and "Too Low for Zero", and approved of the way those four songs synthesized the styles of popular artists such as The Pointer Sisters and Joe Jackson.
-However, he felt the rest of the album suffered from poor lyrics, finding the morbidity of "Cold as Christmas" and "One More Arrow" to be especially distasteful.
+However, he felt the rest of the album suffered from poor lyrics, finding the morbidity of "Cold as Christmas (In the Middle of the Year)" and "One More Arrow" to be especially distasteful.